Something about the way we’re wired makes us chase the “magic tool” that will somehow make us “better.”

 When we take this part of ourselves to work with us, we buy tools with hopes that they will transform our teams and working lives.
 And then we get “fussed,” as our CEO would say, when that doesn’t happen.

-We hear this a lot about sales engagement platforms (SEP), which are tools, not strategies.
-When used properly, sales engagement software supports what you want to do.
+We hear this a lot about sales execution platforms (SEP), which are tools, not strategies.
+When used properly, sales execution software supports what you want to do.
 It doesn’t tell you how to prospect and sell.

 So if your team is hitting roadblocks and getting nowhere with your SEP, or you believe it’s possible to go further with it, then we’re here to guide you on a path beyond some of the common myths that keep a lot of sales teams grounded.

-Myth One: “Our sales engagement software lets us set it and forget it.”
+Myth One: “Our sales execution software lets us set it and forget it.”

 These teams may be surprised to find that their SEP is a blank slate with no sales plays automatically loaded in, with blueprints that still require effort to set up, and with eventual sequences or cadences that still include some manual activities.

 We’re not picking on anyone here; this is extremely common.
 But it’s important to identify this misunderstanding early, as reps on teams guided by this philosophy may become burned out and turn over very quickly.
 The expectation for prospect volume that typically comes with this myth is unrealistic and even inhumane, both for the prospects being bombarded with generic messaging and the reps trying to keep up with call tasks.